arjunkhode/JavaScript-interview-preparation/README.md

 	callerObject.printWord.apply(func);//'this' becomes func

-**If you "copy" a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function's parent object.**
+* __If you "copy" a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function's parent object.__

-**Remember it like this: "copy" statement always transfers the `this` **
+* __Remember it like this: "copy" statement always transfers the 'this' __

-**Whether copied or not, the lexical scope and the "outer environment" of that function always remains the same**
+* __Whether copied or not, the lexical scope and the "outer environment" of that function always remains the same__

 	func2 = callerObject.printWord;
 	func2(); //returns “Hello” which is taken from the global scope and not from callerObject